Jimmy Fallon Leaves $400 Tip for Waiter While Dining Out with Wife. The late-night host was eating out at Kissaki Sushi in Water Mill, New York

 Lower East Side sushi restaurant Kissaki, which had been open for just a month before the dining room shutdown, has needed to wrangle new wholesale suppliers to maintain a new sushi takeout program, says managing partner Garry Kanfer.
 “I’ve been helping our chef out,” Kanfer says.
 “I’m doing a lot of things I didn’t do before.
 I just have to.”

 Some high-end restaurants in New York City have stepped up to feed hoards of hungry healthcare workers as the city battles the coronavirus pandemic.
-Sushi restaurant Kissaki is one of such restaurants where the owner Mark Garcia prepared 50 meals for workers at Mount Sinai hospital in Manhattan on Tuesday.
+Sushi restaurant Kissaki is one of such restaurants where they prepared 50 meals for workers at Mount Sinai hospital in Manhattan on Tuesday.

 It goes without saying that the COVID-19 crisis has been catastrophic for the restaurant industry, but many innovative businesses have found ways to continue providing food and services.
 There's delivery, takeout, online orders, food pantry donations—and now, there are sushi robots.